supasuge/HackDearbornCTF-Rewind-Reality/crypto/combined-multiple-recursive...what/solution/WRITEUP.md

     M = prng.M

     u = prng.u
-    # Hardcoded, pre-computer CRT values  A, B, C as described in the writeup
+    # Hardcoded, pre-computed CRT values  A, B, C as described in the writeup
     A = prng.A
     B = prng.B
     C = prng.C